daredloco/live-controls/README.md

 - You can add custom livewire controls to the Admin Interface by adding them to the configuration file

 ### Todo
-- Add custom Dashboard - Users will be able to select which controls they want to see on the dashboard
+- Add custom Dashboard (Maybe someday...)
 - ?